What are the roles and responsibilities PI, dean, and department have toward externally sponsored projects?

 What do I need to do to submit a proposal through OSP?

-First, the Principal Investigator (PI) or designee should fill out and submit the online Request for Proposal Assignment.
+As soon as the Principal Investigator (PI) or designee knows a proposal will be submitted, they must complete and submit the online Request for Proposal Assignment.

 After submitting the request, an OSP grants administrator will be assigned within two business days.
-The grants administrator will work with the PI during the proposal preparation and submission process.
+The grants administrator will work with the PI to review the solicitation, and assist with the proposal preparation and submission process.

 Can a Principal Investigator (PI) or departmental administrator send a proposal or quote directly to an external sponsor?

 All outgoing proposals or quotes must be submitted through OSP for review and approval.
 OSP is responsible for ensuring contractual arrangements are in compliance with federal, state and university guidelines.
-Review and involvement at the proposal stage helps to avoid complications at the award stage that may delay award set-up such as using the correct rates (fringe benefits, F&A), and avoiding provisions that cannot be accepted under Commonwealth of Virginia State Law.
+Some proposals, depending on sponsor requirements may bind the university to terms early on.
+Review and involvement at the proposal stage helps to avoid complications at the award stage that may delay or prevent award set-up and acceptance, such as using the correct rates (fringe benefits, F&A, etc.) and avoiding provisions that cannot be accepted under Commonwealth of Virginia State Law.

 My proposal includes foreign visitors.
 Are there any special considerations for foreign visitors on sponsored projects?